numberscope/frontscope/doc/formatting-code.md

 npm run format-write
 ```

+Note also that `npm run lint` runs `eslint` in a non-fixing mode, to check if
+there are any violations of non-fixable rules and generate messages about them
+if so.

 ## Text Editor / IDE Integration

 How exactly you integrate these scripts into your text editor or IDE will depend
 on the text editor or IDE you use.
 A cursory Google search for "how to run a
 command on save in Vim" yields a few useful-looking results.
-I would imagine
+There are
-there are ways to do this for most text editors and IDE's.
+presumably ways to do this for most text editors and IDE's.

+### Emacs

+Sample configuration code for the (Gnu) Emacs editor which sets up
+`prettier-eslint` to be run whenever a `.ts` or `.vue` file is saved is
+included, with instructions for how to enable that code, in
+`tools/editor/autoformat.el`.